Dialpad LogoDialpad Logo Icon

 Going into a call, you should know everything you can about your prospective client—which includes what their needs might be, how your product can meet those needs, company news, what they are posting on their social media channels, and a bit about their competition.

 Collaborating with teams across your business makes researching and building a pre-call plan easy.
-Dialpad’s AI-powered sales engagement platform gives your team a workspace for video calls, messaging, phone calls, screen sharing, and lots more:
+Dialpad’s business phone system gives your team a workspace for video calls, messaging, phone calls, screen sharing, and lots more:

 Build rapport with your team members in the office and remotely—while planning your strategy to build rapport with prospective clients.